 4. Continue to revise and update the Distance Education supplement template as necessary.

 5. Refine course review process using CurricUNET, and increase the use of appropriate technology.

 CURRICULUM RESOURCESSteps in Course Review and ApprovalSteps in Degree & Certificate Review and Approval

 to eight times each semester.
 Meetings are on the 2nd and 4th Tuesday of

 each month during the academic year.
 Meetings are scheduled for at

 least two hours.
 Additional meetings may be scheduled if necessary.

-The meeting dates for Spring 2015 are as follows:
+The meeting dates for Fall 2015 are as follows:

 Below are the IPCC documents, agendas, and minutes for your convenience.

 Linda Meyer, Chair